 The weather forecast is bad.
 Can we still ride?

 Most of the horses live outside all year and are well used to all kinds of weather.
 Generally, we go out in all weather.
 The weather can change quite quickly along the coast so often it’s just a case of waiting until a shower blows over or changing the route slightly.
-It is only in exceptional circumstances that we cannot operate the rides.
+It is only in exceptional circumstances (red extreme weather alerts) that we cannot operate the rides.
 Please come prepared by packing suitable clothing for your holiday.
 And, remember, the weather along the coast can change quickly.
 There are days around here when the sun comes out 10 times a day – and we get rewarded with gorgeous rainbows!
+Be prepared that if the weather turns bad unexpectedly then our guides may change the route.